What is an appendectomy?

 Appendectomy is usually done as a laparoscopic surgery.
 That means it is done with only small cuts.
 These cuts are called incisions.
 The doctor puts a lighted tube, or scope, and other surgical tools through the cuts in your child's belly.
 The doctor is able to see the organs with the scope.
 The doctor removes the appendix.
 The cuts heal quickly, and the scars usually fade over time.

 In some cases, the surgery is done through a single larger cut in the belly.
 This is called open surgery.

 Most children leave the hospital 1 to 3 days after surgery.
 Some even go home the same day.

 Your child may feel weak and tired for several days after going home.
 Your child's belly may be swollen and painful.
 Your child may also have an upset stomach.
-He or she may have diarrhea, constipation, gas, or a headache.
+Some children have diarrhea, constipation, gas, or a headache.
 These problems usually go away in a few days.
 If the surgery was laparoscopic, your child may have shoulder pain for about 24 hours.

 Most children are back to many of their usual activities about a week after surgery.
 Your child's body will work just fine without an appendix.
-You will not have to make any changes in your child's diet or daily life.
+You won't have to make any changes in your child's diet or daily life.

 After surgery, be sure to follow your doctor's advice about problems to watch for.
 These may include fever, worse belly pain, or problems with your child's incision.

-& Kathleen Romito, MD - Family Medicine & Adam Husney, MD - Family Medicine & William H. Blahd, Jr., MD, FACEP - Emergency Medicine & Brad W. Warner, MD - Pediatric Surgery
+Medical Review:John Pope MD - Pediatrics & Kathleen Romito MD - Family Medicine & Adam Husney MD - Family Medicine & William H. Blahd Jr. MD, FACEP - Emergency Medicine & Brad W. Warner MD - Pediatric Surgery